ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 Supervised learning:
 * Large number of positive and negative examples.
 * Enough positive examples for algo to get a sense of what positive examples are like, future positive examples likely to be similar to ones in training set.

+#### What features to use
+* Plot features histogram, Non-gaussian features should be somehow mathematically converted to Gaussian distribution using like log, cube, square, ^1/2, etc.
+* Error analysis to find potential new features.